vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

 In this task, you will enable self-service password reset for users in your tenant via Microsoft Entra Admin Center.

-1. Open **Microsoft Edge** browser in your LabVM, and navigate to Microsoft Entra Admin Center using the following URL:
+1. Open the **Microsoft Edge** browser in your LabVM, and navigate to Microsoft Entra Admin Center using the following URL:

     ```
     https://entra.microsoft.com/